swiftlang/swift/docs/SIL.rst

 `!DIExpression <https://www.llvm.org/docs/LangRef.html#diexpression>`_ in LLVM debug info metadata.
 While LLVM represents ``!DIExpression`` are a list of 64-bit integers, SIL DIExpression can have elements with various types, like AST nodes or strings.

+The ``[trace]`` flag is available for compiler unit testing.
+It is not produced during normal compilation.
+It is used combination with internal logging and optimization controls to select specific values to trace or to transform.
+For example, liveness analysis combines all "traced" values into a single live range with multiple definitions.
+This exposes corner cases that cannot be represented by passing valid SIL through the pipeline.

 Profiling
 ~~~~~~~~~